mageshmagi16/Multi-Layer-Perceptron---Classification-problem/README.md

 # Multi-Layer-Perceptron Classification-problem
-Email "Spam" or "Not Spam" Classification problem
+Email "Spam" or "Not Spam" Binary Classification problem